What is the church?

 This passage is the most clear and direct teaching on this subject to be found in the Bible.
 Paul writes:

-6. God expects us to pay our taxes even to governments that are evil.
+- God expects us to pay our taxes.

 May a person refuse to pay his taxes if he knows the government which is collecting them is evil?

-No, note that Paul is here teaching people to pay their taxes to the Roman government which was one of the greatest systems of organized crime in history.
+No. The government to which Paul was subject was the Roman government which was one of the greatest systems of organized crime in history.
+Yet, even here, Paul commands God’s people to pay the taxes.

 What do these verses teach us about Christ’s kingdom?